 Please note that any figures listed are indicative and only cover payouts for general damages.
 You might receive a different amount of compensation as a settlement if your council accident claim is successful.
 Please contact our team if you’d like us to review how much you could claim on 0800 6524 881.

-- You’ll have plenty of time to collect supporting evidence.
+- You’ll have more time to gather supporting evidence.

-- It should be easier to recall how your accident happened.
+- It will be easier to recall the details of how your accident happened.

-- If you have there are any immediate financial costs linked to your injuries, such as the cost of private medical treatment, your solicitor may be able to secure an interim payment.
+- If there are immediate financial costs linked to your injuries, such as private medical treatment, your solicitor may be able to secure an interim payment.

 Starting A Council Accident Compensation Claim

 Hopefully, our guide has explained when you might be eligible to claim compensation from the council.
-If you believe you have a strong case and would like to take action, please call our team on 0800 6524 881.
+If you believe you have a strong case but want to clarify your options, please call our team on 0800 6524 881.

-During your free consultation, we’ll assess whether your claim is strong enough to proceed.
-If it’s accepted by one of our personal injury solicitors, you won’t need to pay them any fees unless you are compensated because of their No Win No Fee service.
+During your free consultation, we’ll assess your claim and explain what action you could take, if any.
+If a claim is viable and accepted by one of our No Win No Fee solicitors, you won’t need to pay any fees until you are compensated.

-Our team are connected to live chat 24 hours a day so please get in touch if you have any additional questions relating to council accident claims.
+Our claims advisors are usually connected to live chat 24 hours a day so please get in touch if you have any additional questions relating to council accident claims.